macaveiAna/the_macavei_post/README.md

 I had an extremely hard time trying to get authentication to work.
 I was getting a lot of cargo errors.
 And I ended up just commenting out the code because I almost lost my program and decided it wasn't worth it to have it not run.
 I wanted to show what I was able to get running.

+I was having a lot of trouble with getting my testing to work out.
+This was what I kept getting:

+running 1 test
+test tests::test_home ...
+FAILED

+failures:

+assertion `left == right` failed
+  left: 500
+ right: 200
+note: run with `RUST_BACKTRACE=1` environment variable to display a backtrace

 While I encountered challenges in getting the authentication part of the code to function, my determination remains unwavering.
 Despite the current setback, I am committed to continuing the development of this website even after I submit it.
 I have scheduled dedicated time during the winter break to further refine and troubleshoot the authentication aspect.
 My goal is to transform this project into a showcase piece that